-I asked myself, why couldn’t my cats play with their favorite game on their own?
+I asked myself, why couldn’t my cats play with their favourite game on their own?
 Because it requires a human presence.
 So I decided to give them this opportunity and automated this process.

 I built a laser turret for my cats, programmed to move randomly and connected with Wi-Fi.